ripsawridge/site/site/contents/articles/stack-changes.md

 <center><img src="drawings/frame-deopt4.png" width=600></center>

-An alignment optimized InputFrame gets replaced on the stack like so.
+An aligned, optimized InputFrame gets replaced on the stack like so.
 Note that the output frame is the same as that in the previous unaligned case.

 On Stack Replacement (OSR)